Table of Contents

 Importance of Estuaries

 - They are the most productive (more productive than wetlands) water bodies in the world because of the mixing of freshwater and saline water zone where marine organisms of both the ecosystems meet.

 - Ecotone regions (transitional zones) like mangroves, wetlands, estuaries, grasslands etc. have far greater productivity compared to natural ecosystems like a forest ecosystem, ocean ecosystem, pond ecosystem, riverine ecosystem, desert ecosystem etc. This is because of the wide-ranging species from the adjacent ecosystems being present in the ecotone.

 - Also, an estuary has very little wave action, so it provides a calm refuge from the open sea and hence becomes ideal for the survival of numerous aquatic species.

 - Estuaries are most heavily populated areas throughout the world, with about 60% of the world’s population living along estuaries and the coast.

 - The vast mangrove forests on the seaward side of an estuary act as a barrier for the coastal habitat to check the wind speed during cyclones and high velocity landward winds.

 - Mangroves act as a filter trapping suspended mud and sand carried by rivers which leads to delta formations around estuaries.

-- Precipitation of clay and alluvium particles in estuarine region is high because of the exposure to saline water (saline water precipitates fine alluvium).
+- Precipitation of clay and alluvium particles in the estuarine region is high because of the exposure to saline water (saline water precipitates fine alluvium).

-- Estuaries store and recycle Nutrients, traps sediment and forms a buffer between coastal catchments and the marine environment.
+- Estuaries store and recycle nutrients, traps sediment and forms a buffer between coastal catchments and the marine environment.

 - They also absorb, trap and detoxify pollutants, acting as a natural water filter.